vijayvulava/geochem/_sources/21Energy.md

 ```

-Water may be added and subtracted from the pond either in the form of stream water (heat, $q$) or precipitation/evaporation (work, $w$).
+Water may be added and subtracted from the pond in stream water (heat, $q$) by precipitation or evaporation (work, $w$).
 All the inflows and outflows of the lake can be monitored using appropriate instruments.
 If the only gains and losses of water are as follows: stream inflow and outflow are $q_i$ and $q_o$, respectively, the precipitation is $w_r$, and the evaporation is $w_e$, then the change in pond volume, $\Delta U$, can be calculated as:

 $$
 \Delta U = (q_i-q_o)+(w_r-w_e) = q + w
 $$

-Once water enters the pond, it loses its identity as a stream or rainwater.
-The pond does not contain any identifiable stream water or rain water; it is simply water.
+Once water enters the pond, it becomes a stream or rainwater.
+The pond contains no identifiable stream or rainwater; it is simply water.
 Similarly, systems do not contain so much heat or work; they contain energy.
 The water level in the pond can be raised either by stream water alone *or* by rainwater alone; the temperature rise in the water bath can be caused either by heating (transferring energy due to a temperature difference) or by thrashing a paddle wheel about in it (transferring energy by doing work on the system).

 Another implication or assumption in our pond analogy is that water is conserved; it cannot simply appear or disappear.
 The same proposition regarding energy is known as the first law of thermodynamics (explored in the following sections).
 For example, the energy expended in lifting a book off the floor to the table was not lost but transferred to the book.